 According to Florida’s insurance requirements, drivers must possess PIP (personal injury protection) insurance coverage.
 PIP plans can cover at the very least $10,000 in losses from an accident, but what happens if your losses exceed the amount of compensation that your policy offers?

 In that case, you might be able to pursue damages by filing a bodily injury liability claim with the other driver’s insurer.
 If successful, you could receive financial remedies for your pain and suffering, lost wages, and medical expenses.

 According to the law, you can only file a claim with the other party’s insurer if you sustained a permanent injury, considerable scarring, disfigurement, or impairment to an important part of the body.
 An auto accident lawyer based in Fort Lauderdale can help you determine if you’re eligible to pursue such a claim.
 If you are, they’ll make sure it’s prepared and filed correctly.

-Car Accident Injuries that a Fort Lauderdale Lawyer Can Help You Recover from
+Car Accident Injuries that a Florida Lawyer Can Help You Recover from

 Whether you’re eligible to file a bodily injury claim or not, your lawyer will do everything they can to get you the damages you need to treat your injury and manage long-term conditions.
 They’ll even work with medical experts and your doctor to determine how much your future care will cost.